 Some funds look brilliant — until you examine when the outperformance happened.
 Baron Partners Retail (BPTRX) is the perfect cautionary tale.

-The chart below tells a different story.
+The chart below tells a different story and provides an image of what luck looks like.
 That towering green bar in 2020 accounts for 110.03% — nearly the entire 20-year outperformance.
 One year.
-Strip out 2020, and the fund hugged or lagged the benchmark for 19 years.
+Strip out 2020, and the fund only averaged 0.03%/year above the benchmark for remaining 19 years.

 (excerpt from the Statistical Significance of Alpha Among 2116 U.S. Mutual Funds Chart)

-Of the 6% average annual alpha, 5.5% came from a single year.
-The calculator confirms: Baron Partners needs 73 years to prove skill because the standard deviation is massive (25.76%).
+The calculator confirms: Baron Partners needs 73 years to indicate skill because the standard deviation is massive (25.76%).
 That volatility — the wild swings year to year — kills the statistical case.

 This chart, then, is the perfect illustration of luck in action.
 No doubt many investors looked at that 2020 performance and assumed the manager was skillful.
-But anyone who piled in after that extraordinary one-year result experienced less favorable performance.
+But anyone who piled in after that extraordinary one-year result got mediocrity or worse.

 The Extreme Outliers: When Luck Screams